Ernst-Wilhelm Reinert: North Africa

-On 1 March B-26 Marauders and P-38 Lightnings attacked the bridge at La Hencha.
+On 1 March Martin B-26 Marauders and P-38 Lightnings attacked the bridge at La Hencha.
 Reinert claimed one Marauder and two of the escorting P-38s.
 Three B-26s were lost.
 In the morning of the 13 March Reinert claimed two P-39s.
 In fact they were P-40s from the 57th Fighter Group which lost four The American unit involved in the air battles was the US 57th Fighter Group escorted by Spitfires from 244 Wing RAF.
 Among the losses were Major Robert F. Worley, commanding the 314th Fighter Squadron was shot down but evaded capture and reached American lines.
 Major Archie Knight, the 57th Fighter Group operations officer, was also shot down.
 He also evaded capture by swimming undercover of darkness and reaching British lines.
 Lieutenant William E. Jenks and Robert Douglas of the 314th Fighter Squadron were also shot down: the latter was captured and the former was killed.
 In the afternoon Geschwaderkommodore (wing commander) Joachim Müncheberg led I./JG 77 over Gabès.
 On this sortie, Reinert claimed four victories, after Müncheberg ordered them to attack some low-flying United States Army Air Force (USAAF) P-39 Airacobras while returning to base.
 Eight of the P-39s were claimed shot down in 12 minutes.
 The claims were Reinert's 132nd–135th.
 The 81st Fighter Group confirmed the loss of seven P-39s, despite the escort of the 31st Fighter Group's Spitfires.
 The P-39s were from the 91st and 93rd Squadrons.
 The Spitfires were from 307 and 308 Squadron.
 Nine American fighters were lost in total: Lieutenants Murray, Turkington, Smith, Leech, McCreight and Lewis from the 93rd and Lyons from the 91st.
 Another pilot was captured.
 Only Murray returned alive from the group.

 On 26 March Reinert accounted for Sergeant J. H. D. Herberte.
 Herberte had been flying with Spitfire Vs and IXs of No. 145 Squadron RAF when they were attacked by II./JG 77.
 It appears this was the only loss.
 The Germans lost one pilot killed also.
 Three days later, on 29 March 1943, Reinert claimed two USAAF P-40s and his wingman Unteroffizier Funke claimed another.
 II./JG 51's Oberleutnant Rammelt claimed his 20th victory.
 JG 77 lost three pilots over the airfield when P-40s attacked low-flying Bf 109s—Rudolf Fischer, Ewald Bleul and Gunter Schimmelpfennig were killed.
 Reinert's victims were from the US 79th Fighter Group.
 Captain Kenneth D. Boggs was killed, Lieutenant Harlan E. Highfield was captured and the third pilot escaped to Allied lines.
 On 30 March Siegfried Freytag led I./JG 77 against USAAF bombing raids.
 The Bf 109s engaged the US 52nd Fighter Group, which was escorting 18 A-20 Havoc bombers from the 47th Bombardment Group en route to attacking La Fauconnerie.
 Reinert claimed two bombers before the P-40s claimed two German fighters.
 Reinert became an officer when he was promoted to Leutnant (second lieutenant) on 1 April 1943.